 Bernard Jacrot, the founding French Associate Director, has already written an excellent book on the history of the Institute from the perspective of a local participant in its construction.
-His history was summarised on the occasion of the ILL’s 30th anniversary, along with a biography of the founding German Director, Heinz Maier-Liebnitz by Toni Heidemann, his student and long-time ILL Staff Scientist.
-The purpose of this essay is simply to describe the history from the perspective of one of the first scientists joining ILL from Harwell in the UK.
+His history was summarised on the occasion of the ILL’s 30th anniversary, along with a biography of the founding German Director, Heinz Maier-Leibnitz by Tasso Springer and Toni Heidemann, his former students and long-time ILL scientists.
+The purpose of this essay is simply to describe my personal experience as one of the first scientists joining ILL from Harwell in the UK.
 This is an on-going work, being frequently modified and extended.
 Please email me with comments.

 My introduction to Neutron Scattering from 1961